MinaProtocol/mina/docs/tracing.md

 Once you have a `.trace` file, it needs to be turned into JSON for the Chrome trace-viewer to view.
 You can do this with `src/app/trace-tool`.
-Using it is simple if you have Rust installed: `cargo run --release /path/to/1234.trace > trace.json`.
+Using it is simple if you have Rust installed: `cd src/app/trace-tool; cargo run --release /path/to/1234.trace > trace.json`.
 Then you can load the file from `chrome://tracing`.

 Each row correponds to a "task" as created by either `O1trace.trace_task` or